elevatedMinds/Web-Programming/notes.md

 - selecting nested elements -> h1 span or .highlights
   - To select only an <em> that is nested inside an <li> element, you can use a selector called the descendant combinator, which takes the form of a space between two other selectors.
   - we can style things based on their state- a:link {color: pink;} a:visited {color: green;}
 - **specificity overrides element selectors**

+## JS (Web 2.0)

+JavaScript is based on concepts in C, Java, Scheme.
+It is interpreted language, making it portable but also suspetible for errors (undefined variable).
+Browser compatibility is an issue when developing a web application, consult side like (MDN)[https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Browser_support_for_JavaScript_APIs] to see how well the feature is supported.

 ## Git & GitHub